tenstorrent/tt-exalens/docs/debuda-lib-docs.md

 ### Description

 Function to initialize context if not provided.
-By default, it starts a local Debuda session with no output folder and caching disabled and sets GLOBAL_CONETXT variable so that the context can be reused in calls to other functions.
+By default, it starts a local TTLens session with no output folder and caching disabled and sets GLOBAL_CONETXT variable so that the context can be reused in calls to other functions.